Purchasing guide

 Arduino senses the environment by receiving inputs from many sensors, and affects its surroundings by controlling lights, motors, and other actuators.

-Check out some of the great Beagle board projects.
+Check out some of the great Beagle board projects. (opens external website in a new window)

 Here is a 'Top 10 Picks' list of sensors compatible with Raspberry Pi.